abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image10.png)

-    Details screen will open.
+    The details screen will open.
 This will provide details of the refresh, it lists the start, end time, and duration.
-It also lists the tables / activities that were refreshed.
-In case there is a failure, you can click on the name of the table / activity to investigate further.
+It also lists the tables/activities that were refreshed.
+In case there is a failure, you can click on the name of the table/activity to investigate further.

     ![](../media/lab-05/image11.png)

-8. Let's navigate away, by clicking on the **X** on the top right corner.
+8. Let's navigate away by clicking on the **X** on the top right corner.
 You will be navigated back to the **dataflow settings page**.

 9. Under Gateway connection, expand **Data source credentials**.
 A list of connections used in the dataflow is displayed.
 In this case,